Who is Yahya Sinwar? The World’s Leading Terrorist?

 In the months following the declaration of war against Hamas, Sinwar has been known to use many Hamas tunnels as a means of evasion from the IDF.
 To this day, it is believed that he is hiding far underground in Gaza.

-What Does this Mean for the Future of Hamas?
+What Does This Mean for the Future of Hamas?

 One can only wonder if the future of Hamas will only be more violent than before.
 Sinwar has already been labeled “the Butcher from Khan Younis”.
 The “Butcher”, however, will likely now be the direct target of the IDF.
 As Israel has shown in recent weeks, no terrorist who is in their sights is safe for long.
 Sinwar has the blood of many Israeli citizens on his hands and the words that Yoav Gallant, Israel’s Minister of Defense, spoke of Fuad Shukr can be easily applied to Sinwar: